 PJM staff uses the ARC and SAS Enterprise Guide applications to organize base capacity data and a capacity expansion plan into the format required by the various analytical programs.
-As shown in Exhibit 8, ARC combines several data sources into a single data source that directly creates the file parameters for PRISM and other applications.
-The RST (Short for R-Study) process, which has several phases, is used to provide the capacity modeling values into the SAS data mart which is used by all analysis tools.
+As shown in Exhibit 6, ARC combines several data sources into a single data source that directly creates the file parameters for PRISM and other applications.